xcist/example/AAPM_datachallenge/readme.md

 	* The details of scoring metrics can be found on [“Scoring_metrics”](scoring_metric.md) page.

-	* For your reference, the scores of AAPM CT-MAR Challenge participants can be found on this page.  https://qtim-challenges.southcentralus.cloudapp.azure.com/competitions/1/.
+	* For your reference, the scores of AAPM CT-MAR Challenge participants can be found on this page: https://qtim-challenges.southcentralus.cloudapp.azure.com/competitions/1/.
 Visit the “Results” tab, and select “Phase 3 (Final scoring)” tab.
 Click eye-shaped button to see their detailed scores.

 6)	 Acknowledgements